 To see for myself how this works I downloaded Process Monitor from SysInternals and installed it on one of my PVS servers.
 I opened it and took a screenshot of the standby list as a baseline.
 I then used robocopy to copy a 2.7 GB ISO using buffered and unbuffered copies.
 The results are shown below.

 Note that with buffered copy only Priority2 is changed.
 Then with the unbuffered copy there is really no change to the standby cache.
-However, I did a little more testing because i know that the unbuffered copies are faster.
+However, I did a little more testing because I noticed that the unbuffered copies are faster.
 I found in testing that it is about 3 times faster to use unbuffered copies as shown here.

 Based on these results, I decided to support both copy models with the scripting, allowing the administrator with the ability to choose their preferred method.
 That way if speed of replication is more important than pre-caching, then that choice is possible.